twopirllc/AlphaVantageAPI/README.md

 Contributions are welcome and I am open to new ideas or implementations.

 # Inspiration
-Check out additional *AlphaVantage API* Python Wrappers by:
+If this module does not suit your style or workflow, consider some of the following *AlphaVantage API Python Wrapper* implementations by:

 Romel Torres: https://github.com/RomelTorres/alpha_vantage